iabdukhoshimov/cpp-bootcamp-roadmap/README.md

 1. Fork this repository

-2. There are check boxes for each folder and subfolder.
+2. There are check boxes for each folder and subfolder and tasks for each topic.
 Use them to check the items that you have already learned.

 3. You can use `README.md` to track your progress.